spanner/radiant-reader_group-extension/README.markdown

 ## Latest

+* Improvements to the population and message functions.
+Still haven't factored them out of the groups controller, though.
+* HTML mail using radiant layout templates (see changes in [share_layouts](http://github.com/spanner/radiant-share-layouts-extension))
-Refactored permissions and memberships to be more restful.
+* Refactored permissions and memberships to be more restful.
 Brought everything up to date with 0.8 and the latest `multi_site` and `reader` extensions.
 Some tidying up internally.
 Admin routes and links moved under /reader for tidiness.

 ## Next